-I think Mr. O'Brien, I don't know him, but I think he's 14:43 slightly old-fashioned in his approach, and that comes from the fact that he has been in practice for many years and has found it difficult to adapt to a changing landscape of the way that medicine is practised.

-Another administrative-type issue that you will have Q. picked up on was his tendency to retain patient charts at his home, which would appear to have been a by-product of his inability to expedite the dictation that presumably necessarily follows or should follow from a clinical encounter with a patient, whether in a review clinic or other settings.
-We know from the MHPS report that he returned 307 sets of patient notes or charts from his home in January 2017.

-I suppose the mischief there, as described by some of his colleagues, was the chart oftentimes wasn't available at the right time, at the right place, when a patient perhaps came in as an emergency or unexpected, or sometimes came in to a review clinic and
+1 senior, very famous urologists in London, Prof. Blandy 2 and Richard Turner Warwick, super famous.
+They had 3 their own rather bizarre way of practising which, you 4 know, people accepted.
+We just found a way of running 5 the department kind of around their idiosyncrasies.
+14:43 6 We wouldn't have dared to challenge them because they 7 are a bit like James Robertson Justice in Doctor In the 8 House house, you would have got an earful.
+9 10 I think Mr. O'Brien, I don't know him, but I think he's 14:43 11 slightly old-fashioned in his approach, and that comes 12 from the fact that he has been in practice for many 13 years and has found it difficult to adapt to a changing 14 landscape of the way that medicine is practised.
+15 117 Q. Another administrative-type issue that you will have 14:44 16 picked up on was his tendency to retain patient charts 17 at his home, which would appear to have been 18 a by-product of his inability to expedite the dictation 19 that presumably necessarily follows or should follow 20 from a clinical encounter with a patient, whether in 14:44 21 a review clinic or other settings.
+We know from the 22 MHPS report that he returned 307 sets of patient notes 23 or charts from his home in January 2017.
+24 25 I suppose the mischief there, as described by some of 14:45 26 his colleagues, was the chart oftentimes wasn't 27 available at the right time, at the right place, when 28 a patient perhaps came in as an emergency or 29 unexpected, or sometimes came in to a review clinic and

 1 the chart simply couldn't be found.
-Again, you would 2 appreciate or understand the importance of not bringing charts out of the premise?
-3 Oh, yes.
-You know, I think that obviously is something 4 Α. 5 to be discouraged.
-But again in mitigation, I think 14:45 that to do these clinics in the numerous small 6 7 hospitals that you have in Northern Ireland, the 8 consultant is expected to drive to the clinic with all the notes, see the patients, load the notes back into 9 their car and then deliver them back into the main 10 14 · 46 11 hospital.
+Again, you would 2 appreciate or understand the importance of not bringing 3 charts out of the premise?
+4 Α. Oh, yes.
+You know, I think that obviously is something 5 to be discouraged.
+But again in mitigation, I think 14:45 6 that to do these clinics in the numerous small 7 hospitals that you have in Northern Ireland, the 8 consultant is expected to drive to the clinic with all 9 the notes, see the patients, load the notes back into 10 their car and then deliver them back into the main 14:46 11 hospital.
 I mean, I don't think that would happen in 12 London, at least.
 It may happen in other places.
-13 14 Ideally, you want a centralised Outpatient Department with scanning facilities handy and, ideally, electronic 14:46 15 16 It does rather reflect the antiquated way of 17 doing clinics that date back 50 years rather than 18 reflect the modern medical practice, really.
-19 118 Q. I think that practice has undoubtedly changed with the use of the Northern Ireland electronic care 20 14:46 record, where it is less important for clinicians to 21 22 have the paper copy.
-23 24 Could I just ask you, as I say a subset of this is the 25 delay in record-making which may significantly explain 14 · 47 the retention of the charts at home for a long period 26 27 of time.
-When you see a patient, whether publicly or 28 privately, what do you anticipate is the expectation of you in terms of record-keeping, both within the chart
+13 14 Ideally, you want a centralised Outpatient Department 15 with scanning facilities handy and, ideally, electronic 14:46 16 notes.
+It does rather reflect the antiquated way of 17 doing clinics that date back 50 years rather than 18 reflect the modern medical practice, really.
+19 118 Q. Yes.
+I think that practice has undoubtedly changed 20 with the use of the Northern Ireland electronic care 14:46 21 record, where it is less important for clinicians to 22 have the paper copy.
+23 24 Could I just ask you, as I say a subset of this is the 25 delay in record-making which may significantly explain 14:47 26 the retention of the charts at home for a long period 27 of time.
+When you see a patient, whether publicly or 28 privately, what do you anticipate is the expectation of 29 you in terms of record-keeping, both within the chart